mantidproject/developer/_drafts/week16.md

 * Fixed segfault on exit and "Clear All Memory" issues
 * Fixed MPI build (for use on fermi)
 * Fixed issues in OSX 10.9 packaging
+* 1D plots now have a convert to waterfall option

 Detailed Merges for Apr 11 - 17, 2015
 -------------------------------------